RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-PROJECTS.md

 ## When I run the autograder I get the message _"has not SIGALRM"_, why?

 That message is fine, you can ignore it.
 It is mostly a debug message and we will probably remove it for future projects.
 Thanks!

+## What is a reasonable time for Question 5?

+It is hard to give precise times, as that will depend on what hardware you are running on.

+On our desktops, our solution runs the entire `Q5` from start to finish  in ~5 seconds (`python autograder.py -q q5 --no-graphics`).

+For reference, if we just `return 0`, it takes ~3 seconds just to run the games themselves.